scott-sihui-wang/Tree-Transformer-for-Visual-Language-Navigation/README.md

 The aim of this project is to incorporate syntactic information into VLN (Visual Language Navigation) networks to improve cross modality alignment and decision making quality.

+Tree transformer proposed to impose `hierarchical constraints` in transformers, so that low layers only have short-ranges attention, which gradually merge into long-ranged attention in high layers.

 **Topics:** _Visual Language Navigation (VLN)_, _Embodied AI_, _BERT_, _Tree Transformer_, _Natural Language Processing_, _Robotics_